The Ridgeway Hospital

 If you are 55 or older.
 (While knee replacement can be performed on adults of all ages, it is typically recommended for those aged 55 or older who are suffering with knee-related pain or discomfort associated with end-stage osteoarthritis.)

-All 50 of our patient rooms at BMI The Ridgeway Hospital offer the privacy and comfort of en-suite facilities, including a TV and telephone.
+All 50 of our patient rooms at BMI The Ridgeway Hospital offer the privacy and comfort of en-suite facilities, including a TV.

 Equipped to a high standard, the rooms provide a relaxed and comfortable environment, which is conducive to rapid recovery and convalescence.